New Insight into Private Equity

 Some might say that PE has hardly begun to achieve its full potential to enter investor portfolios and catalyze global capitalism.
-Thomas Meyer, a director of LDS Partners, has published a commendably thorough and practical survey, “Private Equity Unchained: Strategy Insights for the Institutional Investor,” which was recently reviewed in the Financial Analysts Journal.
+Thomas Meyer, a director of LDS Partners, has published a commendably thorough and practical survey, “Private Equity Unchained: Strategy Insights for the Institutional Investor.”
 Focusing on PE’s investment merits, Meyer aims to develop a better informed private equity strategy, mainly from the perspective of the limited partner, the primary route into private equity for most institutions.
 Controversially, Meyer cautions against adapting public market investment strategies and tactics, derived from modern portfolio theory, to private equity.
 His view is that PE has an even longer time perspective than public equity and a structurally unique aspect deriving from its illiquidity.
 Both are points to ponder even if you disagree.

 If all this piques your interest, how has private equity really performed on a risk-adjusted basis versus the public market?
 This fundamental question must be answered by any investor deciding whether to abandon the deep liquidity of public equity markets for illiquid private equity.
 Measures critical to this question are explored in “The Public Market Equivalent and Private Equity Performance,” a recent article in the Financial Analysts Journal, by two researchers, Morten Sorensen at Copenhagen Business School, Denmark and Ravi Jagannathan at the Kellogg School of Management.
 The authors provide a theoretical foundation for the use of the public market equivalent (PME) measure, which is often used to evaluate private equity performance.
 The PME gives an estimate of the risk-adjusted performance of PE funds without having to calculate any betas.